Just $100 of Bitcoin purchased at its starting point would be worth $48 million today. Ah, what could have been.

 Security on virtual coins is pretty amazing, including two-factor authentication, strong passwords and seed phrases.
 (More on that later.)
 But none of those things matter if you give your information away to a hacker.
 There is never a good reason to give your seed phrase or password, ever.

 4. Only use a trusted, reputable exchange

 When virtual currency first came out, exchanging real money presented a bit of a security risk.
 Online exchanges could be hacked.
 Nowadays, there are several reputable exchanges to invest in cryptocurrency, including PayPal.
 So there’s no reason to go with a lesser-known unreliable option.
-Opt for well-known exchanges like Coinbase or PayPal that will give you a secure option and lessen your risk of attack.
+Opt for well-known exchanges like Coinbase or PayPal to give you a secure option and lessen your risk of attack.

 For some of the most trusted common exchanges out there, keep reading.